RobotLocomotion/drake/tutorials/README.md

 ## For Developers

+*The `meshcat-visualizer` is not supported by Binder since port 7000 is not exposed, so tutorials that use `meshcat.Visualizer.jupyter_cell()` will not display correctly on Binder.*

 When you add a notebook, please make the first cell be a Markdown cell with the tutorial's title and the following preamble:

     For instructions on how to run these tutorial notebooks, please see the